-- A functional behavior analysis (FBA) may be helpful in documenting where the critical behavior(s) occur, frequency, and circumstances that may be contributing to the student's difficulties. - This information will support the development of an appropriate and effectiveBehavior Intervention Plan (BIP).
+- A functional behavior analysis (FBA) may be helpful in documenting where the critical behavior(s) occur, frequency, and circumstances that may be contributing to the student's difficulties. - This information will support the development of an appropriate and effective

+Behavior Intervention Plan (BIP)

-Centers are required to use Behavior Redirection & Education Activities Classroom (BREAC) as an alternative to removal of the student from school.
+Centers are required to use Behavior Redirection & Education Activities Classroom (BREAC) as an alternative to removal of the student from school (see Appendix C).

-• Support and training for implementation of BREAC is available upon request from the Coordinator of Student Support Services, the School Leader, and/or the Regional Principal.
+Support and training for implementation of BREAC is available upon request from the Coordinator of Student Support Services, the School Leader, and/or the Principal.